NPhucBinh/RStockvn/README.md

 Hi, my name is Nguyen Phuc Binh.
 The reason that I do [RStockvn](https://pypi.org/project/RStockvn/) is to support the collection of basic data for analysis.

-The financial statements that RStockvn collects mainly come from websites: [Cổ phiếu 68](https://www.cophieu68.vn), [Cafef](https://cafef.vn).
+The financial statements that RStockvn collects mainly come from websites: [Cafef](https://cafef.vn).

 For the exchange rate, RStockvn collects at ["exchangerate.host"](https://exchangerate.host/#/donate) if you have more interest or support for their project you can visit at:[Exchangerate](https://exchangerate.host/#/donate)
 ### From update 1.0.3 onwards, you can used rstockvn to get macro data.